 The best time is from December to April when there is the calmest water and the best visibility of the seas.

-No, the park in the middle of May to the middle of October is closed as a means of conservation.
+No, the park is closed from the middle of May to the middle of October as a means of conservation.